Brokerage Account vs. IRA: What's the Difference?

 • Evaluate the purpose of the account

-Is it for retirement savings or more flexible investing?
+Is it for retirement or more flexible investing?

 • Assess the tax benefits